 Consider a sequence of generic random structures (e.g., a sequence of random graphs or SPARC design matrices) denoted by ${R}_n, \, n \geq 1$.
-Suppose that for each $n$, the realization of $R_n$ belongs to one of two types: a type $\mc{T}_1$ structure which has which has $e^{n}$ solutions, or a type $\mc{T}_2$ structure which has $e^{2n}$ solutions.
-Here, we do not specify precisely what a ``solution" is---for concreteness, one could think of a solution as a coloring of the graph, or in the case of SPARC, a codeword that is within the target distortion.
-Let the probabilities of $R_n$ being of each type be \be P(R_n \in \mc{T}_1) = 1- e^{-np}, \quad P(R_n \in \mc{T}_2) = e^{-np}, \ee where $p >0$ is a constant.
+Suppose that for each $n$, the realization of $R_n$ belongs to one of two categories: a category $\mathsf{C}_1$ structure which has which has $e^{n}$ solutions, or a category $\mathsf{C}_2$ structure which has $e^{2n}$ solutions.
+In the case of SPARC, a solution is a codeword that is within the target distortion.
+Let the probabilities of $R_n$ being of each category be \be P(R_n \in \mathsf{C}_1) = 1- e^{-np}, \quad P(R_n \in \mathsf{C}_2) = e^{-np}, \ee where $p >0$ is a constant.
 Regardless of the realization, we note that $R_n$ always has at least $e^n$ solutions.

 We now examine whether the second MoM can guarantee the existence of a solution for this problem as $n \to \infty$.
 The number of solutions $X$ can be expressed as a sum of indicator random variables: